Crystal Identification

 Visit our quick Crystals & Their Meanings page for more helpful information on crystal meanings or tap into any of the crystals above!
 Even more crystal 'about' info on the collection pages mentioned above as well.

 Hope this page helps a little with your crystal identification!
-There are also some great crystal books that might be able to help you out.
+There are also some great crystal book options that might be able to help you out.
 I've listed out some of my favorite books on that link and give a little description on why.

 THANK YOU AGAIN!!